Financial-Times/biz-ops-client/README.md

 All methods return a promise.
 If the API responds with an unsuccessful (non-20x) status code then the promise will be rejected with a corresponding [HTTP error](#errors).

-#### `graphQL.get(query: string, variables?: object)`
+#### `graphQL.get(query: string, variables?: object, strict?: boolean)`

 Fetches data from the Biz Ops GraphQL API using a `GET` request.
 You should use this if data does not need to be up-to-date.
 Resolves to the data returned.
-Rejects with a [`GraphQLError`](#errors) if the returned data includes any errors.
+Rejects with a [`BadRequest`](#errors) if the query is invalid.
+When "strict mode" is enabled the promise will also be rejected with a [`GraphQLError`](#errors) if a successful response includes any errors.

-#### `graphQL.post(query: string, variables?: object)`
+#### `graphQL.post(query: string, variables?: object, strict?: boolean)`

 Fetches data from the Biz Ops GraphQL API using a `POST` request.
 You should use this if data must always be up-to-date.
 Resolves to the data returned.
-Rejects with a [`GraphQLError`](#errors) if the returned data includes any errors.
+Rejects with a [`BadRequest`](#errors) if the query is invalid.
+When "strict mode" is enabled the promise will also be rejected with a [`GraphQLError`](#errors) if a successful response includes any errors.

 #### `node.head(type: string, code: string)`